Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

    daemons.  eHive's minimalistic script only ensures that all the processes are properly ripped.

-That's it !
+That's it!
 You're all set to build or push your new image to a hub.
 Then, simply come back to our :ref:`docker-swarm-tutorial`, replacing both the image name and the PipeConfig name.